sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 ## Complex Problem, Easy Solution

-There are a few ways to handle transmission line ringing, but by the easiest is to add a resistor at the source of the signal.
+There are a few ways to handle transmission line ringing, but the easiest seems to be to add a resistor at the source of the signal.
 The resistor will add impendence to the system, and if it's chosen correctly can filter out the ringing produced in the line.
 This is where it's helpful to switch back to the physics view of the world, because in effect we want to create a "Critically Damped Oscillator".
 Such an oscillator will not exhibit ringing and will not take any longer to reach the maximum or minumum amplitude of the wave.

 In the original diagrams, the critically damped oscillator is the one that produces the blue line: